Norbiton railway station

 Norbiton Railway Station is a railway station located in Norbiton, a suburb in the Royal Borough of Kingston upon Thames, in southwest London.
 It is on the Kingston Loop Line, 11 mi 24 chain down the line from London Waterloo.
 The station and all trains serving it are operated by South Western Railway.
-It is in Travelcard Zone 5 and is a short walk from Kingston Hospital.
-It is also the most convenient station for the Kingsmeadow football ground.
+It is in London fare zone 5 and is a short walk from Kingston Hospital.

 History

 Coaching interests in Kingston were opposed to having a railway in the town and consequently, the London and South Western Railway built its line to Southampton further south through Surbiton.
 This opposition continued even during the laying of the line from Twickenham although this line did reach a terminus in Kingston in 1863.
 In 1869 the line was extended through Norbiton to connect to the central line southwest of the present New Malden station.

 When Queen Victoria visited distinguished residents in the Coombe Hill area, the royal train stopped at Norbiton, the only station in the area where the platform is at ground level.
 New Malden and Kingston have many steps.

 It is the only remaining Victorian railway architecture in the Royal Borough of Kingston upon Thames.